pitsianis/Leiden.jl/README.md

 For the software library of Algorithm Leiden, in C++ and python follow the [link](https://github.com/vtraag/leidenalg).
-It supports several objective functions for graph clustering, including Modularity, Constant Potts Model, ...
+It supports several objective functions for graph clustering, including Modularity, Constant Potts Model, Suprise, and Significance.

 ## Supported platforms